-Strukton Groep initially entered the market of Qatar as a platform to market its premium grade asphalt products that perform well in the local climate.
-Strukton Groep is involved in multiple medium-size road work contracts supporting the overall infrastructure investments the country of Qatar made in recent years.
-Execution inefficiencies, cultural differences with partners, travel restrictions during the COVID-pandemic and minor local legal disputes all contributed to a negative result and also the decision of Strukton Groep not to continue in the region.
+Strukton initially entered the market of Qatar as a platform to market its premium grade asphalt products that perform well in the local climate.
+Strukton Construction and Trading is involved in multiple medium-size road work contracts supporting the overall infrastructure investments of the country of Qatar made in recent years.
+Execution inefficiencies, cultural differences with partners, travel restrictions during the COVID-pandemic and minor local legal disputes all contributed to a negative result and also the decision of Strukton not to continue in the region.
 At the time of writing, the three most material projects are materially complete and progressing towards handover and latent defects phase.
-In 2020, a provision of €11.0 million has been recognised as management best estimate of the projects valuation and cost relating to ceasing our operations in the country.
+In 2020, a provision of €11.0 million has been recognised as management's best estimate of the projects valuation and cost relating to ceasing our operations in the country.
+Management's best estimate of provision remains the same per year-end 2021.
+Our Qatari activities are foreseen to come to an organic end during 2024.